alehano/gobootstrap/README.md

 * Pongo2 templates
 * Type safe config

-After cloning repo you have to rename any `github.com/alehano/gobootstrap` to `{your project path}`.
+After cloning repo you have to rename all `github.com/alehano/gobootstrap` to `{your project path}`.
 Feel free to modify source code as you want.

 ## Project Structure: